-Net Loss Per Share
+Net Income (Loss) Per Share

-Net loss per share of common stock is computed by dividing net loss by the weighted average number of shares of common stock outstanding for the period.
+Net income (loss) per share of common stock is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding for the period.
 Diluted net loss per share excludes the potential impact of common stock options and unvested shares of restricted stock because their effect would be anti-dilutive due to the Company's net loss.
-Since the Company had a net loss in each of the periods presented, basic and diluted net loss per common share are the same.
+Since the Company had a net loss in the nine month period ending September 30, 2022, basic and diluted net loss per common share are the same.

-The table below provides potential shares outstanding that were not included in the computation of diluted net loss per common share, as the inclusion of these securities would have been anti-dilutive:
+The table below provides potential shares outstanding that were included in the computation of diluted net income per common share for the three months ended September 30, 2022.
+These shares were not included in the computation of diluted net loss per common share for the nine months ended September 30, 2022, as the inclusion of these securities would have been anti-dilutive.

-As of June 2 30, 2022 2021 Shares issuable upon exercise of stock options 3,435,645 3,762,336 Non-vested shares under restricted stock grants 425,000 475,000
+As of Septen nber 30, 2022 2021 Shares issuable upon exercise of stock options 3,826,366 3,553,361 Non-vested shares under restricted stock grants 425,000 425,000